Baden-Baden: History

 CFB Baden-Soellingen, a military airfield built in the 1950s in the Upper Rhine Plain, 10 km west of downtown Baden-Baden, was converted into a civil airport in the 1990s.
 Karlsruhe/Baden-Baden Airport, or Baden Airpark is now the second-largest airport in Baden-Württemberg by number of passengers.

-In 1981 Baden-Baden hosted the Olympic Congress, which later has made the town awarded the designation Olympic town.

 Climate

-Climate in this area has mild differences between highs and lows, and there is precipitation year round.
+The climate in this area has mild differences between highs and lows, and there is precipitation year round.
 The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).

+The Baden-Baden weather station has recorded the following extreme values: